-Every brain injury is unique, which makes it difficult to predict any particular person’s recovery.
+Every brain injury is unique, which makes it challenging to predict one’s chances of recovery.

-In fact, in a separate study that followed severe TBI patients for four years, at the end of the study, 28% had achieved a full recovery, and 79% were living independently with only minimal assistance.
+In a separate study that followed patients with severe TBI for four years, 28% achieved a full recovery, and 79% were living independently with only minimal assistance.

 Other sources show slightly better odds.
-According to statistics gathered from the TBI Model System Program, at two years post-injury:
+According to statistics gathered from the TBI Model System Program regarding individuals with moderate to severe brain damage, at two years post-injury:

 - 50% of patients learn how to drive after brain injury, though there may still be restrictions on driving at night or for long distances.